seeq12/seeq-connector-sdk-csharp/README.md

 Throughout this document, we will refer to the *build environment*, which is simply a command prompt or terminal window where you've executed the environment script as described.

+The build environment provides these helper commands:

+1. `build` restores NuGet packages and builds the solution in Release mode.
+1. `clean` removes build, test, packaging, and legacy tool output.
+1. `ide` opens the solution in Visual Studio, preferring Visual Studio 2026 when it is installed.
+1. `package` builds the connector in Release mode and creates a deployable zip file in `dist`.
+1. `test` runs the NUnit test project through `dotnet test`.

 ## Verifying your Environment